hpractv/dev-portfolio/performance leveling/c#/5_interfaces.md

 When instantiating and using the `Mortgage` class, the consuming application is forced to use the proper interface in order to call the appropriate `CalculateInterest` method.
 This keeps the resulting interfaces lean, but provides very a delineated means of calling the appropriate version of the interest method.

-I've included an example below mostly becuase it was actually fun to build the proof-of-concept.
+I've included an example below mostly because it was actually fun to build the proof-of-concept.

 ```c
 public interface IPersonalMortgage